Gelato 33 x Animal Cookies

 Gelato 33 tends to be shorter and bushier than most Cookies strains.
 This phenotype grows to medium height, with wide branches and thick, sharply serrated leaves that may turn red and purple during the flowering cycle.
 Gelato 33 produces dense, popcorn-sized buds with swollen calyxes.
 The flowers are strikingly beautiful, with red-orange pistils and purple sugar leaves coated in a thick blanket of milky white trichomes.
 The buds can range from lime green to almost black, depending on the climate in which they are grown.

-Skittles combines the best of both varieties, offering a well-balanced high that may relieve stress, ease pain, stimulate the appetite, and lull users into a deep sleep.
+Gelazzi combines the best of both varieties, offering a well-balanced high that may relieve stress, ease pain, stimulate the appetite, and lull users into a deep sleep.
 Additionally, this variety develops a substantial amount of valuable cannabinoids, terpenes, and flavonoids that may have many therapeutic properties.
-Depending on the phenotype, Skittles may offer a deeply sedating stone, or an uplifting, invigorating high.
+Depending on the phenotype, Gelazzi may offer a deeply sedating stone, or an uplifting, invigorating high.

 Both Gelato 33 and Animal Cookies can be challenging to cultivate, especially for inexperienced growers.
-Skittles also can be challenging.
-Like its parents, Skittles is sensitive to temperature and pH changes and requires a controlled environment and proper nutrition to reach its full potential.
+Gelazzi also can be challenging.
+Like its parents, Gelazzi is sensitive to temperature and pH changes and requires a controlled environment and proper nutrition to reach its full potential.
 Sufficient light penetration is also a must to ensure an adequate yield.

 Pest & Disease Control

 Most Cookies strains are notoriously susceptible to powdery mildew.
-Growers can prevent powdery mildew infestations on their Skittles plants by pruning excess fan leaves, using fans to promote air circulation, regularly sanitizing the grow room, and reducing the grow room’s humidity.
-They can also use water and sodium bicarbonate foliar sprays to prevent powdery mildew from spreading.
+Growers can prevent powdery mildew infestations on their Gelazzi plants by pruning excess fan leaves, using fans to promote air circulation, regularly sanitizing the grow room, and reducing the grow room’s humidity.

-Due to the density and frost of the buds, Skittles may also be prone to bud rot.
-As with powdery mildew, growers can prevent bud rot by pruning the plants, providing adequate ventilation, and keeping the humidity level once the plants begin to flower.
+Due to the density and frost of the buds, Gelazzi may also be prone to bud rot.
+As with powdery mildew, growers can prevent bud rot by pruning the plants, providing adequate ventilation, and lowering the humidity level once the plants begin to flower.

-Importantly, the Skittles cannabis strain requires more calcium and magnesium than most others.
+Importantly, the Gelazzi cannabis strain requires more calcium and magnesium than most others.
 To prevent nutrient deficiencies, growers should use a cal-mag supplement or dolomite lime and Epsom salt in addition to the regular nutrient regimen.
-Because Skittles is sensitive to pH changes, growers should use a pH meter when mixing nutrient solutions to ensure that a consistent pH.
+Because Gelazzi is sensitive to pH fluctuations, growers should use a pH meter when mixing nutrient solutions.

-Most phenotypes of Skittles will reach maturity in eight to ten weeks.
-Growers can determine the plants’ ripeness by using a microscope or jeweler’s loupe to observe the trichomes on the buds.
-If the majority of the trichomes are transparent, the plants are not fully mature.
-The plants are ripe when the majority of the trichomes are milky white, and some of them are starting to turn amber.
+Most phenotypes of Gelazzi will reach maturity in eight to ten weeks.
+Growers can discern the plants’ ripeness by using a microscope or jeweler’s loupe to observe the trichomes on the buds and sugar leaves.
+If the majority of the trichomes are transparent, the plants have not fully matured.
+The plants are ripe when the majority of the resin glands are cloudy, and some of them are starting to turn amber.
 Growers can harvest the plants earlier or later, depending on their preferences.

-Harvesting the plants early may result in a more energetic and cerebral high.
-Conversely, harvesting the plants late may result in a more sedative stone.
+Harvesting Gelazzi early may result in a more energetic head high.
+Conversely, harvesting Gelazzi late may result in a more body-melting stone.
 This happens because the psychoactive cannabinoid, tetrahydrocannabinol, degrades into cannabinol as the plants ripen.

-One to two weeks before harvest, growers should stop feeding the plants with fertilizer and flush them with plain, distilled water.
+One to two weeks before harvest, growers should stop feeding the plants with nutrients and flush them with distilled or filtered water.
 This process aims to flush out unwanted fertilizer in the flowers and improve the quality of the final product.
 When properly flushed, the plants’ leaves will begin to fade from dark green to yellow, red, or purple.

 After flushing, the plants are ready to harvest.
 Growers should begin the process by removing the large fan leaves.
 Some of these leaves can be set aside and used later to regulate the drying process.
 Growers should then remove whole branches from the plants, starting with the ripest colas first.
 After removing the branches, growers can manicure the buds.
 Removing the excess sugar leaves around the flowers will improve the buds’ appearance and increase the quality of the smoke.

 Growers are finally ready to dry the buds when done manicuring them.
-Growers can hang the branches by a node or left on a drying rack, draping the fan leaves over them to prevent the buds from drying too quickly, if necessary.
-The buds usually dry out after three to six days; however, this process may take longer for Skittles, given the flowers’ frost and density.
+Growers can hang the branches by a node or leave them on a drying rack, draping the fan leaves over them to prevent the buds from drying too quickly, if necessary.
+The buds usually dry out after three to six days; however, this process may take longer for Gelazzi, given the flowers’ frost and density.
 Growers will know that the buds have fully dried when the buds feel light and airy, and the stems are brittle.

 After drying slightly, growers can cure the buds to preserve their aroma and flavor.
-To cure the buds, growers should place them in sealable glass jars and store them in a cool, dark place.
-Growers should open, or “burp,” the jars twice a day for the first three days.
+To cure the buds, growers should place them in sealable glass jars and store them in a place that is cool, dark, and dry.
+Growers should open, or “burp,” the jars twice a day for the first few days.
 This will ensure the buds do not remain moist.
-After three days of this, the grower can slow the burping process down to once.
+After three days of this, the grower can slow the burping process down to once a day.
 After two weeks of burping, the buds will be fully cured and ready to be enjoyed.

-Have you tried Skittles cannabis seeds?
+Have you tried Gelazzi cannabis seeds?
 Tell us about your experience in the comment section below.